JakeSteam/blog-programming/_drafts/2023-06-09-example-onboarding-docs-remote-engineers.md

 It's crucial to factor in non-team onboarding throughout this process.
 If your company already has a structured onboarding for the first few days, it may not be worth starting your onboarding until a few days later.
 Contrastingly, if there is no wider onboarding (for payroll, customer support, everything else) you may need more than 3 days.

 Whilst I've extolled the virtues of giving the new starter flexibility in when they learn new information, I think ideally the onboarding process would be slightly more structured.
-It's often a challenge to fit the [onboarding sessions](#onboarding-sessions) around busy calendars, and it's important the new starter doesn't feel like they are a burden.
+It's often a challenge to fit the [onboarding sessions](#onboarding-sessions) around busy calendars, and it's important the new starter doesn't feel like they are a burden to existing employees.

 ## Conclusion

 Overall, I'm really happy with the day-by-day approach, and the flexibility it gives both the onboarder and the onboardee.
-It's definitely a tricky balance providing too much vs not enough information, and it needs adjusting to the specific company, team, and even individual joining.
+However, itt's definitely a tricky balance providing too much vs not enough information, and it needs personalising to the specific company, team, and even individual joining.

 For example, I personally massively prefer reading information and being able to refer back to it, to the extent that things told to me in meetings are essentially forgotten unless I make notes!
 As such, this approach would suit me perfectly, as I could easily "read ahead" of the next day, remind myself who key individuals are, etc. However, for someone who prefers more conversations and discussions, it might be helpful to be "walked through" some of the information on a call.
 Catering the onboarding to the individual is a good way to ensure it all actually sinks in.